 3. Store it up off the ground

 Keeping your firewood up off the ground will help it dry faster and keep it dry as well.
-You can do this by stacking your firewood on top of old pallets or using a wood shed that has a good floor up off the ground in it.
+You can do this by stacking your firewood on top of old pallets or using a timber garden shed that has a good floor up off the ground in it.
 This way your firewood will not absorb ground moisture and the bottom layer of your stack will be dry and ready to use about the same time as the top.

 4. Keep it out of the rain